 The Samsung Bar Plus is available in 32, 64, 128, and 256GB versions.

 2. SanDisk Extreme Pro

 If you thought the Samsung Bar Plus was fast, wait until you check out the SanDisk Extreme Pro.
 Encased in aluminum, the Extreme Pro boasts read and write speeds of 420 and 380MB/s.
 The speeds make the Extreme Pro faster than most external hard drives and almost as fast as some portable SSDs.

 Elsewhere, the aluminum casing is nice to see, and the flash drive comes with a lifetime limited warranty.
 You’re out of luck if you accidentally damage or misplace the Extreme Pro, but at least the warranty covers manufacturing defects.

 The SanDisk Extreme Pro is available in 128GB and 256GB models.

 You don’t get the Kingston Data Traveler Vault to get the fastest speeds from a flash drive.
 Instead, you get it for the peace of mind it gives you.

 The Data Traveler Vault offers 256-bit AES hardware-based encryption.
-Getting the “Managed” model gets you a complete set of management tools and SafeConsole as support for the aforementioned tools.
+Getting the “Managed” model gives you a complete set of management tools and SafeConsole to support the aforementioned tools.
 There’s also an “anti-virus” version with built-in ESET anti-virus software.